-Each frame is then streamed to Echelon 1 computing farms where a processor analyzes it applying a selection algorithm, a software "trigger" written in a high-level programming language, that using the whole information decides if (at least) an 'event' is present in the time frame and deserves to be further reconstructed.
+Each frame is then streamed to a computing farm where a processor analyzes it applying a selection algorithm, a software "trigger" written in a high-level programming language, that using the whole information decides if (at least) an 'event' is present in the time frame and deserves to be further reconstructed.
 Beside proceeding with real-time data processing, if technically feasible, ePIC is planning to record data frames before applying the software "trigger".
-This will represent an unbiased raw data set that, if required, could be re-analyzed with improved software triggers.
+This will represent an unbiased row data set that, if required, could be re-analyzed with improved software triggers.